 How it compares

-At C/56, Royal Canin Labrador scores 6 points above the standard Royal Canin (C/58) thanks to its breed-specific supplements, but it still lags the entire B-tier by 20+ points.
-For a Labrador specifically, Blue Buffalo Life Protection Large Breed (B/80) delivers chicken-first protein, glucosamine, chondroitin, and L-carnitine — the same functional supplements at dramatically better ingredient quality for similar money.
+At C/58, Royal Canin Labrador scores the same as the standard Royal Canin (C/58) — the breed-specific marketing premium buys a specially shaped kibble and targeted supplements, not a better base formula.
+It edges Royal Canin French Bulldog (C/55) by 3 points and ties Royal Canin Beagle (C/58) — all in the low C tier — and lags the entire B-tier by a full grade.
+For a Labrador specifically, Blue Buffalo Life Protection Large Breed (B/78) delivers chicken-first protein, glucosamine, chondroitin, and L-carnitine — the same functional supplements at dramatically better ingredient quality for similar money.

 Diamond Naturals (B/78) or Kirkland Signature (B/78) with a $15 joint supplement will give your Lab better ingredients AND better joint support than Royal Canin Labrador — at a lower total cost.